Quick Guide

 5. On the Google Drive screen, if you check the Stream files, you would enable the cloud to local files one-way sync.

 Way 2.
-Set up one-way sync via AOMEI Backupper Standard
+Set up Google Drive one-way sync via CBackup

-AOMEI Backupper Standard is a professional backup freeware for Windows PC and laptops.
-With its File Sync feature, you can set up one-way sync to Google Drive automatically and easily as long as you install the desktop app of the cloud drives on your computer.
-Besides Google Drive, it also supports many other mainstream cloud drives including Amazon Drive, OneDrive, Dropbox, etc.
+CBackup is a professional cloud backup and sync freeware for Windows PC and laptops.
+With its Sync feature, you can set up one-way sync to Google Drive automatically and easily.
+Besides Google Drive, it also supports many other mainstream cloud drives including OneDrive, Dropbox, etc.

-1. Download and install Google Drive desktop app on your computer.
+1. Download and install CBackup desktop app on your computer.
+Create a CBackup account and log in.

 4. Edit the task name if necessary.
-Click "Add Folder" to select the folders you’d like to sync to Google Drive.
+Select the folders you’d like to sync to Google Drive.

 Part 2.
 Set up Google Drive one-way sync between clouds

-Google Drive only syncing one way is not only for local to cloud, but also cloud to cloud.
+How to make Google Drive only syncing one way from cloud to cloud?
 You can also set up one-way sync to sync files from other cloud storage to Google Drive.
 Since Google doesn't offer such a tool to help your sync files between Google Drive accounts or different cloud storage directly, you can rely on a third-party tool like CBackup to achieve that easily.
 Let’s see how to do it with the reliable cloud to cloud sync tool - CBackup.

-4. Name your backup task, click the "Add Source" button to add one Google Drive account as the sync source.
+3. Hit New Task in the web app, name your backup task, and click the "Add Source" button to add one Google Drive account as the sync source.
 You can choose individual folders on Google Drive as the backup source.

 5. Click "Add Destination" to add another Google Drive account and then click "Start Sync" to execute your sync task.